-Best fabric for your bedsheet
+Best fabric for your bed sheet

-Ideally I would suggest that for all of these you should choose to buy a woven material for your bed sheets – I will because they are softer and more comfortable.
-But that doesnot mean you limit yourself.
-Look at the choices of fabric for bedsheets available for you.
+Ideally, I would suggest that for all of these, you should choose to buy a natural woven material for your bed sheets – I would because they are softer and more comfortable.
+But that does not mean you limit yourself because you may not like how natural fabric wrinkles.

-When you go to buy sheets the first thing that strikes you is the word satin.
-Satin is synonymous with soft.
-Satin is not a fabric when you talk about bedsheets.
+When you go to buy sheets, the first thing that strikes you is the word satin.
+Satin is synonymous with softness.
+Satin is not a fabric when you talk about bed sheets.
 It is a feeling, a weave.

 1.Silk Satin sheets

-Maintaining silk is also expensive as most sheets are dryclean only.
+Maintaining silk is also expensive as most sheets are dry clean only.
 You cannot toss it into a machine and dry it likewise.
 Hand washing or dry cleaning is required with silk sheets.

 2. Polyester satin sheets

-This is the most preferred satin fabric for bedsheets after silk.
+This is the most preferred satin fabric for bed sheets after silk.
 Polyester is an easy to care for, synthetic fiber that is somewhat wrinkle resistant.
 Major advantages of polyester are that it is really strong and very easy to maintain.
 One more plus is that it is inexpensive.

 3. Acetate satin sheets

-Hand washing with a delicate washing liquid is also possible but dry cleaning is best.
-Because of the weak fibers, though it is soft, this is the least preferred type of fabric for bed sheets, in my opinion
+Hand washing with a delicate washing liquid is also possible, but dry cleaning is best.
+Because of the weak fibers, though it is smooth, this is the least preferred type of fabric for bed sheets, in my opinion.

 4. Nylon satin sheets

 Too much heat is also another cause of concern; you have to be careful when you leave it too long in the sunlight or when ironing.
-Advantage of nylon bedsheet is that it doesnot wrinkle
+The advantage of the nylon bed sheet is that it does not wrinkle.

 5. Linen sheets